collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 - [ ] Close pull request via browser
 - [ ] Close an issue via commit message by using keyword -->

-By the way, you can sometimes make a change to the pull request inside of the browser

 </td></tr>